amansjot/finance-app/README.md

 ---

-Description: Finance analysis tracker for college students to minimize their spendings.
+Description: Finance analysis tracker for college students to record their spending and earning.

 Problem: College students have lots of loans to pay off, but despite this, many are very spendthrift.
 If students used a tracker, they would better understand how they spend their money and how they can reallocate their spending based on what they need and don’t.